 Operated by ChargePoint Services, GeniePoint is a national charging network with particular responsibility for both the Hampshire and Cornwall regions, and rapid chargers in Cumbria.

 There is no cost to register for the network, and GeniePoint has a simple tariff scale, with only a few regional exceptions.
 Most charge points have a connection fee followed by a cost per kWh, though there are some free units available.
-GeniePoint also offers RFID card or smartphone app access to customers.
+GeniePoint also offers RFID card or Web App access to customers.

 How much does the GeniePoint network cost?

 Free Web App – £9 fee for RFID card

 Cost per charge: 30p/kWh for Type 2 units – 7kW & 22 kW – plus 50p connection fee

 30p/kWh for rapid units – plus £1 connection fee